Studies Showing Beneficial Effects of Homeopathy

 Robert Medhurst, BNat, ND, DHom, is an Australian naturopath specialising in homeopathy.
 He has taken the time to compile this list of 500 abstracts from human, animal, plant and in-vitro scientific studies published in peer-reviewed journals that show abundant evidence to confirm a positive effect from homeopathy.
 Here, for your consideration, is a link to:

-When you have perused these 500 studies, you will understand that the journalists who like to repeat headlines against homeopathy don't spend much time researching.
+When you have perused these 500 studies, you will understand that statements saying there's no evidence are not backed by much research.

 Indian research into Homeopathy's Effectiveness in Autistic Spectrum Disorder